Reviews You Can Rely On

 Comfort and Fit

-We especially like how the Arc'teryx Sentinel has articulated elbows, a fold of fabric at the elbow that allows you to bend without pinching or shortening the arm.
-The Sentinel and the Norrona Lofoten are tailored with ample room in the shoulders, which we love, and a taper at the waist to allow easy movement and limit the jacket from shifting around and rubbing or pulling uncomfortably.
+We especially like how the Arc'teryx Sentinel has articulated elbows, a fold of fabric that allows you to bend and grasp poles without pinching or shortening the arm.
+The Sentinel and the Norrona Lofoten are tailored with ample room in the shoulders, leaving us free to move, and a taper at the waist to limit the jacket from shifting around and rubbing or pulling uncomfortably.
+Some jackets have stretchy shell materials that flex with movement, like the Flylow Lucy, Outdoor Research Carbide, and Black Diamond Recon Stretch.
+Some insulated models also incorporate stretch to counteract the bulk of insulation.

 Ventilation